-- 9.3.1 Standard Activities are those activities, other than immediate, minor or major activities, that have a planned duration of between 4 and 10 working days inclusive.
-Activities lasting less than 10 working days but which require a traffic regulation order, such as a temporary road closure, will be classified as a Major Activity and will be subject to the requirements in 9.2 above. - 9.3.2 An application for a Standard Activity Permit shall be submitted to the Permit Authority in accordance with the timescales given in Table 1 below and must include a description of the proposed activity together with the proposed start and end dates of the activity.

-9.3.3 Standard activities will be subject to conditions.
+- 9.3.1 Standard Activities are those activities that have a planned duration of between 4 and 10 days inclusive.
+Activities lasting less than 10 days but which require a traffic regulation order, such as a temporary road closure, will be classified as a Major Activity and will be subject to the requirements in 9.2 above. - 9.3.2 An application for a Standard Activity Permit shall be submitted to the Permit Authority in accordance with the timescales given in Table 1 below and must include a description of the proposed activity together with the proposed start and end dates of the activity. - 9.3.3 Standard activities will be subject to conditions.